kepamarcin/mayows/site/content/pages/our-people.md

         <div class="bio-wrapper">
           <h3 class="bioname">Geoff Gosden</h3>
           <p class="details-position">
-            Geoff is a Director of Mayo Projects.</p>
+            Geoff is a Director of Mayo Water Solutions.</p>
             <p>He has over 30 years experience as Director, Engineer and Project Manager in design, construction and operations in Australia, Scotland, India, Bulgaria and Qatar.</p>
             <p>Prior to setting up his current company, Geoff worked for multi-national world leading, engineering consultancies and an international water utility company.</p>
             <p class="">Geoff has a wide range of expertise across a range of disciplines and more specifically in the water and environment sector including operations.</p>